 Anecdotal evidence suggests that when AS2870 has been applied and there is a structural damage investigation, home-owners are all too often blamed for abnormal moisture conditions having developed after construction, and are thereby effectively prevented from proceeding to litigation.This has left many new home-owners with no avenue of recourse after their homes have suffered significant structural damage.
 The author contends this is a very unjust outcome for these home-owners, for the following reason

-- Abnormal moisture conditions do not cause structural damage directly.
-The missing link is how much the soil moisture content changed from the time of practical completion of construction to when significant damage developed.
-The emphasis must be on change in moisture content, because soil moisture content changes from day to day, regardless of the conditions at any particular point in time before or during construction of houses, or after practical completion of construction.
+- Abnormal moisture conditions at any point in time do not cause structural damage.
+The issue is how much the soil moisture content changed from the time of practical completion of construction to the time when significant damage developed.

-- Whilst there is no doubt whatsoever that excessive foundation movement is the principal cause of structural damage, investigators are not in a position to determine the quantum of soil moisture changes and associated foundation movements that actually cause structural damage.
-Nevertheless, bearing in mind that site characteristic surface movements are defined and determined in accordance with AS 2870 as occurring between extreme moisture changes that have less than 5% chance of being exceeded in 50 years, it is very surprising that most, if not all, investigators to date have not looked for explanations of structural damage other than abnormal moisture conditions.
-The fact that the main symptom of structural damage is significant cracking of the slab suggests that insufficient strength is the most likely explanation of structural damage.
-However, damage investigators are reasonably entitled to expect that standard deemed-to-comply slab design solutions have sufficient strength to sustain foundation movements at the design levels prescribed in AS2870.
+- Whilst there is no doubt whatsoever that excessive foundation movement due to moisture changes is the principal cause of structural damage, investigators are not in a position to determine the quantum of soil moisture changes that actually cause structural damage.
+Nevertheless, bearing in mind that site characteristic surface movements are defined and determined in accordance with AS2870 as occurring between extreme moisture changes that have less than 5% chance of being exceeded in 50 years, it is very surprising that most, if not all, investigators to date have not looked for explanations of structural damage other than abnormal moisture conditions.
+The fact that the main symptom of structural damage is significant cracking of the slab and walls suggests that insufficient strength is the most likely explanation of structural damage.
+However, damage investigators are reasonably entitled to expect that standard deemed-to-comply slab design solutions prescribed in AS2870 have sufficient strength to sustain foundation movements at the design levels prescribed in AS2870.
 Unfortunately, this is not the case.
 Ys capacities